Sixth Form Admissions

 Minimum Requirements for Course Continuation

-Additionally, we expect students to exceed a minimum standard at the end of Year 12 to continue with the same course into Year 13.
-It is unrealistic to imagine you will cope with the Year 13 if you are unable to achieve this satisfactory level in Year 12.
-So, you must achieve at least AS Grade D in any subject you want to pursue to full A Level.
+Admission to the Sixth Form is for two years of study.
+However, students must achieve at least AS Grade D in any subject they wish to pursue to full A Level.
 Students are expected to study three subjects to A Level, with many continuing with four.
-Those who do not secure the required Grade Ds, who wish to remain full-time at the school, will be offered the option to complete their timetable with AS courses.
+Students who do not secure the required Grade Ds, who wish to remain full-time at the school, will be offered the option to complete their timetable with other courses that the school already provides, subject to timetable and availability.

 The Induction Course

 Every effort should be made to find out as much as possible about each subject before entering Year 12, so as to avoid the need to make changes.
-There will be an Induction Course on 4th and 5th July 2018 at which prospective Sixth-Formers may sample lessons in the subjects they wish to study.
+There will be an Induction Course on the morning of 2nd July 2020 at which prospective Sixth-Formers may sample lessons in the subjects they wish to study.
 Attendance at the Induction Course is compulsory for all those wishing to join the Sixth Form.

 When a Subject is Full